REPORT NUMBER 59 OF THE

 In the discussion that followed, concerns were raised regarding the increasing restrictions on international students, especially with new legislation set to take effect in November.
 The member emphasized the importance of transparent communication with incoming international students, particularly those enrolled in lengthier programs.

 Dean Ruhlandt noted the commitment to supporting students, pointing out successful retention rates among international students.
-She explained that recent visa restrictions were a response to issues caused by some students who had not been adequately supported, leading to broader limitations that affected all international students.
-Efforts were ongoing to lobby the government against these restrictions, and it was acknowledged that many international students had previously studied in Canadian high schools before applying to U of T. On the domestic front, there had been an increase in domestic student enrollment, due to additional funded seats provided at SAMIH. - Report of the Previous Meeting: Report Number 58 – September 11, 2024
+Efforts were ongoing to lobby the government against these the new restrictions, and it was acknowledged that many international students had previously studied in Canadian high schools before applying to U of T. On the domestic front, there had been an increase in domestic student enrollment, due to additional funded seats provided at SAMIH. - Report of the Previous Meeting: Report Number 58 – September 11, 2024

 The report of the previous meeting was approved. - Business Arising from the Report of the Previous Meeting